 Rachel Kneebone is a contemporary British artist whose complex porcelain sculptures comprise organic forms in a system of interaction that unravel the human experience.
-This two-site display presents four of her recent works, including the monumental '399 Days', alongside masterpieces of the V&A's sculpture collection, highlighting the ongoing representation of mourning, ecstasy and vitality in figurative sculpture.
+This presents one of her recent works, the monumental '399 Days', alongside masterpieces of the V&A's Medieval and Renaissance collection, highlighting the ongoing representation of mourning, ecstasy and vitality in figurative sculpture.

 Rachel Kneebone creates porcelain sculptures that strive to represent the human body in all its complexity.
 She is concerned with what it means to inhabit a body, its physical limitations and cognitive possibilities.
 Inspired by themes of transformation and renewal, Kneebone's complex sculptures are born of intense emotions.
 She expresses movement and fluidity in a medium usually associated with stillness and calm.